OSU-VERITAS-GROUP/SII_Analysis/README.md

 # VERITAS SII Analysis

-Here we have saved a repository of information regarding the SII Analysis cond
+A repository of information regarding the SII Analysis for the VERITAS telescope performed at Ohio State.